norlab-ulaval/libpointmatcher/doc/CompilationPython.md

 Everything is now set up to proceed to the compilation and the installation.

+> **Note** *If you want to compile boost with static linkage, then make sure that it was compiled with position independent code. pybind compiles dynamic library.
+Static linking in dynamic library can be done if the static library was compiled with position independent code.*

 ## Compilation

 Now, to compile pypointmatcher into the `build/` directory, run the following command: